cptKNJO/testim/Notable.md

 - examples for `scrollToPosition` show position parameters as object

 ## API
+- scrollToPosition exports coordinates as objects incorrectly (should be int parameters)
 - resize() keeps flickering if dimensions beyond that of device
 - remove unused locators from folder after new ones are imported
 - submit(form) does not work in a lot of cases; clicking on submit button to submit most forms